vitreofdn/parity-ethereum/README.md

 ## Technical Overview

-Parity Ethereum's goal is to be the fastest, lightest, and most secure Ethereum client.
-We are developing Parity Ethereum using the sophisticated and cutting-edge **Rust programming language**.
-Parity Ethereum is licensed under the GPLv3 and can be used for all your Ethereum needs.
+Parity Vitreo employs the sophisticated and cutting-edge **Rust programming language**.
+Parity Vitreo is licensed under the GPLv3 and can be used for all your Vitreo needs.

-By default, Parity Ethereum runs a JSON-RPC HTTP server on port `:8545` and a Web-Sockets server on port `:8546`.
+By default, Parity Vitreo runs a JSON-RPC HTTP server on port `:8545` and a Web-Sockets server on port `:8546`.
 This is fully configurable and supports a number of APIs.

-If you run into problems while using Parity Ethereum, check out the [wiki for documentation](https://wiki.parity.io/), feel free to [file an issue in this repository](https://github.com/paritytech/parity-ethereum/issues/new), or hop on our [Gitter](https://gitter.im/paritytech/parity) or [Riot](https://riot.im/app/#/group/+parity:matrix.parity.io) chat room to ask a question.
-We are glad to help! **For security-critical issues**, please refer to the security policy outlined in [SECURITY.md](SECURITY.md).
+If you run into problems while using Parity Vitreo, check out Parity's [wiki for documentation](https://wiki.parity.io/), or feel free to [file an issue in this repository](https://github.com/vitreofdn/parity-vitreo/issues/new).

-Parity Ethereum's current beta-release is 2.1.
-You can download it at [the releases page](https://github.com/paritytech/parity-ethereum/releases) or follow the instructions below to build from source.
-Please, mind the [CHANGELOG.md](CHANGELOG.md) for a list of all changes between different versions.
+Parity Vitreo's current beta-release is 0.1.
+You can download it at [the releases page](https://github.com/vitreofdn/parity-vitreo/releases) or follow the instructions below to build from source.
+Please, review the [CHANGELOG.md](CHANGELOG.md) for a list of all changes between different versions.

 ## Build Dependencies

-Parity Ethereum requires **latest stable Rust version** to build.
+Parity Vitreo requires **latest stable Rust version** to build.

 We recommend installing Rust through [rustup](https://www.rustup.rs/).
 If you don't already have `rustup`, you can install it like this: